MikaPST/script-download-backup-site-ftp/README_EN.md

-# 💾 FTP Backup and Archive Management Script for Websites 📦
+# 💾 FTP Download Script for Website Backup Archives 📦

 [🇫🇷 Lire en Français](README.md) | [🇬🇧 Read in English](README_EN.md)

-This bash script downloads backup archives of websites and their databases from an FTP server, and manages old archives by deleting those that are too old while retaining a minimum number of archives on the server.
+This bash script downloads backup archives of websites and their databases from an FTP server, and manages old archives by deleting those that are too old while retaining a minimum number of archives.

 ## 🌟 Features